Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group

-We will concentrate on level $(2,1)$ now.
-In Definition 27 and Definition 28 \cite{KMel} we define initial fundamental sequences of levels $(2,1)$ and $(2,2)$ and width $i$ (the possible width is bounded) modulo $P$.
-Since we are now considering the formula $\neg\Psi$ instead of $\Psi$, we will slightly change the definition here.
-It will be more convenient to replace condition (6) from Definition 28 by its negation and add this negation on level $(2,1)$.
+The rest of the paper will be devoted to the proof of this theorem, and at the very end we will discuss the general case of $True(\Theta)_m$, where $m$ is bounded by the depth of the tree $T_X(\Theta).$\footnote { In Definition 27 and Definition 28, \cite{KMel} we define initial fundamental sequences of levels (2,1) and (2,2) and width $i$ (the possible width is bounded) modulo $P$.
+In this paper we consider both these levels as level 2.
+Since we are now considering the formula $\Theta$ such that $\Theta=\neg\Phi$ for the formula $\Phi$ considered in \cite{KMel}, we will slightly change the definition here.
+It will be more convenient to replace condition (6) from Definition 28 of \cite{KMel} by its negation and add this negation on level 2.}